 Geoscience, M.S.

 Students in Saint Louis University's Master of Science in Geoscience program apply physics and chemistry to study Earth processes from the surface to the core.
-These studies prepare our graduates for diverse careers in government, industry, consulting and academia.
+These studies prepare SLU graduates for diverse careers in government, industry, consulting and academia.

 Program Highlights